 Here's what else is coming up:

 9 December: Here's a real treat - the lovely folk at the V&A Museum have decided we could all do with cheering up and will be launching their Winnie-the-Pooh exhibition today!
 Expect merchandise and original E. H. Shepard drawings (might be best to stock up on honey and condensed milk beforehand, though - we can only imagine how much you'll crave them afterwards...)
 Find out more and book tickets on the V&A website.

 15-16 December: Fancy some pre-Christmas book fun?
 You're in luck - just head to the London Children's Book Fair at Parasol Unit!
 The event promises interactive workshops, storytelling sessions, readings, signings and live drawing - just check out the website for more information.

 Also this month...
 Have a break from all that Christmas shopping and head to the cinema, because the end of the year is full of movies that book lovers will adore.
-We don't have exact dates yet, but an adaptation of Jennifer Niven's All The Bright Places starring Elle Fanning is expected to be released in December.
+One of those films is the adaptation of Wonder, starring Julia Roberts, Jacob Tremblay and Owen Wilson.
+Just like the book, it's sure to be a tear-jerker.

 Children's Book Week

 Help us to inspire children everywhere to love reading this November, in our week-long celebration in schools.